zjuter0126/pai/manual/cluster-user/use-vscode-extension.md

 To submit a job yaml, please follow the steps below:

 1. Double click `Create Job Config...` in OpenPAI cluster Explorer, and then specify file name and location to create a job configuration file.
 2. Update job configuration as needed.
-If you are not familiar with this configuration file, learn from [here](https://github.com/microsoft/pai/blob/master/docs/marketplace-and-submit-job-v2/marketplace-and-submit-job-v2.md#introduction-to-yaml-file).
 3. Right click on the created job configuration file, then click on `Submit Job to PAI Cluster`.
 The client will upload files to OpenPAI and create a job.
 Once it's done, there is a notification at right bottom corner, you can click to open the job detail page.

     If there are multiple OpenPAI clusters, you need to choose one.